sandeepg98/java-datamunger-assignment-step1-stackroute/PROBLEM.md

 		Input String : select * from ipl.csv where season > 2014 and city = 'Bangalore'
 		Output String : select * from ipl.csv

-After all the logic are written for these methods run DataMungerTestTask1.java file
+After all the logic is written for these methods run DataMungerTestTask1.java file
 -----------------------------------------------------------------------------------

 ## Our task II involves three steps, given below: